Pwoje Espwa’s Medical Program

 When new children enter the residential program at Pwoje Espwa, they are sent to the Klinik for a comprehensive health assessment, during which they are screened for such illnesses as tuberculosis, HIV, intestinal parasites and skin infestations.
 They also receive assessment of their dental needs, growth and their nutritional condition as well as a review of immunization status and a tetnus vaccine.
 In addition, all children receive quarterly treatments for parasitic infections and are reviewed annually for general overall health.
 It is estimated the cost for us to provide medical care per child per year is approximately $360.

 Many of the children often come from situations where they have survived emotional and physical abuse, deprivation of love, a stable home, and a lack of nutrition and health care.
 Some children have significant post-traumatic psychological issues.
-We have a psychologist on staff who helps in this area but more funding is needed to allow us to meet the many needs.
+We are currently seeking funding for a staff psychologist to help meet the many needs.
 Restoring health is fundamental to our goal of allowing children to develop their talents and to become productive citizens.

 In the Beginning…